WRAPPED IN FLAME

 “Screw that.
 We’re coming to get you.”
 Trish disconnected without waiting for a response.

 Anger and adrenaline had helped her carry the suitcases to her car.
 All Erica had going for her this time was determination, because those suckers were heavy as hell.
 She wouldn’t put it past Keith to have packed them with rocks.
 Relief sagged through her when she opened one up and found clothing, complete with hangers.
 It looked as if he’d grabbed everything from her closet and dumped it in.
-Fine by her.
+Fine by me.
 She discovered a similar disarray in the other three suitcases.
 She did a quick inventory and found all her clothing and personal effects accounted for.
 At least he’d done something right.
 Maybe things weren’t going to be so bad after all.